Ilya114/Box64Droid/README.md

 ## What is Box64Droid?
-Box64Droid is a simple script that automates the installation of a preconfigured Rootfs with [Box86](https://github.com/ptitSeb/box86), [Box64](https://github.com/ptitSeb/box64), [Wine 7.20](https://www.winehq.org/) and [DXVK](https://github.com/doitsujin/dxvk) installed, made by me.
+Box64Droid is a simple script that automates the installation of a preconfigured rootfs with [Box86](https://github.com/ptitSeb/box86), [Box64](https://github.com/ptitSeb/box64), [Wine 7.20](https://www.winehq.org/) and [DXVK](https://github.com/doitsujin/dxvk) installed, made by me.
 Project based on Box4Droid, original author is [Herick75](https://github.com/Herick75)

 ## Do you need root?

-Box64Droid uses proot to run rootfs, so no, root is not required, chroot also can use.
+Box64Droid using proot to run rootfs, so no, root is not required, chroot also can use.

 ## How to install?

 First you need to install [Termux](https://f-droid.org/en/packages/com.termux) and [Termux-x11](https://github.com/termux/termux-x11/actions/runs/4385798707).
-After installing them, just copy the command `curl -o install https://raw.githubusercontent.com/Ilya114/Box64Droid/main/scripts/install && chmod +x install && ./install` or `curl -o install-root https://raw.githubusercontent.com/Ilya114/Box64Droid/main/scripts/install-root && chmod +x install-root && ./install-root` to install chroot version and paste it in the Termux terminal and wait until the installation completes.
+After installing them, just copy, paste in Termux this command and wait when Box64Droid install: `curl -o install https://raw.githubusercontent.com/Ilya114/Box64Droid/main/scripts/install && chmod +x install && ./install`

+If you have root, you can use chroot version instead of proot: `curl -o install-root https://raw.githubusercontent.com/Ilya114/Box64Droid/main/scripts/install-root && chmod +x install-root && ./install-root`

 ## How to start Box + Wine?